Fulwood, Lancashire: Further education

 The main campus of Preston's College is located in Fulwood on St Vincent's Road.

 Politics

 The electoral wards which make up the area of Fulwood are; Sharoe Green, College, Cadley, Greyfriars and Garrison.
 Parts of the rural wards, named as Preston Rural East and Preston Rural North, were in the former Preston Rural District.
 Preston Council meetings are hosted every 3 months classified as Area Forum Meetings, of which Fulwood is the Northern Area Forum.

-Until 2010, the wards which make up Fulwood were split between a number of parliamentary constituencies due to local government boundaries changing between the Boundary Commission for England's reports on parliamentary boundaries.
-Thus, Fulwood was split unevenly between three constituencies;
+Until 2010, the wards which make up Fulwood were split unevenly between three Westminster constituencies;